Return fraud. Professional returners. Serial returners.

 How could anyone fall for the potato trick?
 Take a shopper using PayPal, for instance.
 All the shopper has to do is provide a PayPal tracking number for the return in transit — easily obtained by mailing any package back to the merchant.
 That’s proof enough that the product has been sent back, which is good enough for a refund, whether what arrives is the actual product or a rotting tubor.

-Signifyd is intimately familiar with these sorts of scams, given the millions of ecommerce transactions we see on our Commerce Network.
+Signifyd is intimately familiar with these sorts of scams or refund theft, given the millions of ecommerce transactions we see on our Commerce Network.
 In the Electronics & Computers vertical and the Jewelry vertical, we’ve identified return fraud cases worth thousands of dollars.
 A classic: A buyer purchased an expensive piece that probably weighed three pounds in its original packaging.
 The return package he sent to try to secure his refund weighed 15 grams.

 Returns have always been a challenge.
 The pandemic with a dramatic increase in ecommerce sales has meant an increase in returns — making that challenge even tougher.